 Although the Start Stop Continue retrospective is pretty straightforward, there is still some room to customize it to work best for your team.
 Maybe it makes the most sense to start with the ‘Continue’ step, then move to ‘Start’ or “Stop,’ or some other order.
 Maybe you have a way of voting that works better, etc.

 One of the great things about this process being so simple is that it does allow for this customization as well as the time and clarity to host meaningful conversion without extra rules bogging down the process.
 You can also check out some of the other retrospective templates that Cacoo offers to see what works best for your team.
+Plus, find a quick guide to six types of retrospectives to learn more and help decide which option will be right for your team.

 After your next project, try the Start Stop Continue method and see the difference it makes going forward!